Cvakapoor/stock-data-pipeline/README.md

 <pre> cd stock-volatility-pipeline</pre>

 - ⏰ **Run PostgreSQL and Airflow**
-      You can either:
+      1. You can either:
-        Run PostgreSQL and Airflow in separate containers manually, or Integrate both into a unified docker-compose.yml setup.
+        -Run PostgreSQL and Airflow in separate containers manually, or -Integrate both into a unified docker-compose.yml setup.
 Ensure docker-compose.yml is updated accordingly, and drop/recreate the Docker network if needed.
     📌 Make sure the airflow and postgres services are connected via the same Docker network.

 ---